himasha0421/Lane-Line-Detection/README.md

 ### Test the Model Performance

-#### 1. Test out the model with some challenging  situations like ext ream dark conditions occlusions due to the vehicles which even human wouldn't be able to recognize the lane lines  .
-Robustness under ext ream dark conditions show promising results than using basic feature engineering .
+#### 1. Test out the model with some challenging  situations like extream dark conditions , occlusions due to the vehicles which even human wouldn't be able to recognize the lane lines  .
+Robustness under extream dark conditions show promising results than using basic feature engineering .

 ![](images/1.png)
 ![](images/2.png)